How to Clean Hardwood Floors: The Ultimate Guide to Floor Maintenance

 For general cleaning, use water-based and pH-neutral products like specific hardwood floor cleaning agents, or products for vinyl floors.

-Acidic, water-based rinsing agents work to dissolve the deposits of minerals and hard water.
+Acidic, water-based rinsing agents work to dissolve mineral deposits and hard water buildup.
 Fresh lemon is a good example.

 ≫ Avoid ammonia, bleach, and abrasive cleaners.
 Also, stay away from anything that could leave a residue like wax, oil, and furniture spray.
-They will not just hurt your hardwood but possibly void any warranty.
+They won't just hurt your hardwood but possibly void any warranty.

-4. Add the cleaner to a bucket of water to make it thinner
+4. Dilute the cleaner in a bucket of water

 After choosing the right floor cleaning product, mix it with water.
-Importantly, you should follow the instructions of the manufacturer when diluting the cleaner.
-Too much of it can damage the floor’s finish.
+Here's what's crucial: follow the manufacturer's instructions when diluting the cleaner.
+Too much of it can damage your floor's finish.

 ≫ Consider the type of water you use.
-Distilled water is the safest choice as it prevents hard-water streaking.
+Distilled water is your safest choice as it prevents hard-water streaking.
 You can buy it in supermarkets at a low price.
-Alternatively, a swift wipe down with lemon juice in water following cleaning also helps avoid streaks.
+Alternatively, a quick wipe down with lemon juice in water following cleaning also helps avoid streaks.
 Make sure you give the floor a hand dry afterwards.

 Mop hardwood floors with the cleaning solution

-5. Mop hardwood floors with the cleaning solution
+5. Mop your hardwood floors with the cleaning solution

-Once you are positive that you have the safest cleaner for your wood, dip the mop into a bucket of the mixture.
-Move it over the floor in the direction of the wood grain.
-Begin in the far corner and then work toward a door so you don’t have to walk on wet floors.
-Fill the bucket again if the solution becomes too dirty.
+Once you're positive that you have the safest cleaner for your wood, dip the mop into a bucket of the mixture.
+Move it across the floor in the direction of the wood grain.
+Begin in the far corner and then work toward a door so you don't have to walk on wet floors.
+Refill the bucket if the solution becomes too dirty.

-≫ To minimize the chances of dirtying or marking your floor when it is wet, take off your shoes.
+≫ To minimize the chances of dirtying or marking your floor when it's wet, take off your shoes.

-Use a cloth to tackle difficult areas.
+≫ Use a cloth to tackle stubborn areas.
 Dip it in the cleaner and water solution and then manually scrub it across stains for more direct pressure.

-6. Soak excess liquid off your floor with the mop
+6. Remove excess liquid from your floor with the mop

-Wash the mop in clean water and squeeze it until it’s damp.
-Mop up the remaining dirty water on the floor with it.
+Rinse the mop in clean water and squeeze it until it's damp.
+Mop up the remaining dirty water on your floor with it.
 Squeegee this into the clean bucket before repeating.

-Do not delay this step.
-Modern surface seals can resist the penetration of water to some degree, but being wet for a significant amount of time can be damaging.
+Don't delay this step.
+Modern surface seals can resist water penetration to some degree, but being wet for a significant amount of time can be damaging.

 ≫ Also, you can turn on portable fans or open windows to allow air circulation.

-7. Go over the floor using the clean mop
+7. Go over your floor using the clean mop

 Doing so will get rid of any dulling or streaky traces of the cleaning solution.